Updated June 2, 2021 Let's talk about the plan.

 Cohorts will sleep, eat, daily program and canoe trip together.

-Multi-cohort activities will include normal masking and distancing practices.
+Multi-cohort activities will include common-sense masking and distancing practices.

 Covid Management in the Bubble

-Our families will be filling out some household information for Pathfinder, and planning to gradually increase isolation of their camper or staff member at home, during the 10-days before a test, and the couple of days after test and travel to camp on Source Lake.
+Our families will be filling out some household and health information for Pathfinder, then planning to gradually increase isolation of their camper or staff member at home, during the 10-days before a test, the 5-days before that test, and the day or two after the test, before the travel to camp on Source Lake.

-In principle, a Pathfinder camper would begin to limit out of household exposures at 10-days before a test, then mostly stay near home and only have essential outside exposures at 5-days from the test.
-Each day the household would reply to health screening questions on a Pathfinder app.
+In principle, a Pathfinder camper would begin to limit his out of household exposures at 10-days before a pcr test, then mostly stay near home and only have essential outside exposures at 5-days from the test.
+Each day the household replies to simple health screening questions on a Pathfinder app.

 Keep in mind, the most important isolation days are the 5-days prior to the test, and the couple of days prior to travel to camp.
 The quality of the test result depends on not having an exposure during the 5-days prior.
-Quality of isolation depends on not accidentally having an exposure between test and camp.
+Quality of the isolation depends on not accidentally having an exposure from test to camp.
+Same goes for the reliability of the negative test result.
+With this information being trusted, boys can enter camp and establish their cohorts with confidence.

 Testing and Travel To Camp

-A Pathfinder camper would have a PCR (molecular) test within 4-days of traveling to camp.
-The date of the test depends on how quickly results can be obtained.
-Please find out now when and where you can obtain this test.
+A Pathfinder camper would have a PCR (molecular) test within 3-days (72 hours) of traveling to camp.
+The date you schedule for the test also depends on how quickly results can be obtained.
+Please find out now -- when and where you can obtain this test.
 Some communities limit test access for asymptomatic people.
-Best to find out now.
+Best to find out now, and use your family doctor to assist if necessary to set up this test.

 Following the test, it’s important to maintain isolation from outside exposures as much as possible, and when you have to interact outside the household, to wear a mask, hand-wash frequently, and distance.
-You can imagine that, though it's awkward, exposure inside the household to family members having regular contact with those outside the household, will require distancing and hygiene.
+You can imagine that, though it's awkward, exposure inside the household to family members will require distancing, masking and hygiene, if anyone is having regular contact with those outside the household.

 At last it will be time to head for Source Lake.
-Pathfinder families can travel their campers by air, camp bus or parent transport as usual.
-Each mode will have some special measures recommended to ensure no exposure before arrival at camp.
-Air travel, for example, is possible but will require great care at the departure airport, masking on the plane, and then Pathfinder staff will have a segregated, disinfected area at the airport for greeting campers.
-Pathfinder motor coaches will be low-capacity and distanced in masks, with staffing on board.
-Parent drop off's will involve a screening at the camp mainland docks.
+Pathfinder families can travel their campers by air, camp private bus service or parent transport, as usual.
+Each mode will have some special measures recommended to ensure least possible chance for exposure before arrival at camp.
+Air travel, for example, is possible but will require great care at the departure airport, masking on the plane, and then Pathfinder staff will have a segregated, disinfected area at the airport for greeting our campers prior to private camp transport.
+Pathfinder motor coaches will be low-capacity and distanced in masks, with our staffing on board.
+Parent drop off's will involve a welcome screening at the camp mainland docks.

 Closed Camp Bubble